 Consumer sentiment shows they are more willing to move away from trusted big brands because of less availability (panic buying led both Costco and Amazon to completely run out of toilet paper) and allow smaller businesses the opportunity to fill the gap.
 Emerging companies have capitalised on this sentiment.

 Many eCommerce platforms make it much easier and faster to shop.
 With regular list building, recommendations and ease of ordering and delivery, the UX is complete.
 Companies are modifying their APPS, platforms and messaging on the fly to adjust to consumer behaviour shifts, instilling confidence in the consumer that they and their buying experience are still top of mind.

 Knowing your user’s change and shifts in behaviour and usage are more important than ever.
-Being able to reach them on the platform them are engaged on and optimising your omnichannel marketing to attract, engage, delight, and ultimately convert(click article)
+Being able to reach them on the platform they are engaged on and optimising your omnichannel marketing to attract, engage, delight, and ultimately convert(click article)

 Every business needs to keep on top of both its branding and messaging along with product security and UX.
-Now is the time to do a deep dive review your UX and conversion process as your user engagement could be changing daily and weekly.
+Now is the time to do a deep dive review of your UX and conversion process as your user engagement could be changing daily and weekly.
 In normal times, the average shopping cart abandonment rate is around 68.8% and are affected by: